 Why study BSc (Hons) Adult Nursing (Advanced Standing) at BU?

-Successful completion of the course will lead to a qualification in BSc (Hons) Adult Nursing.
+- Successful completion of this 2-year course will lead to a qualification in BSc (Hons) Adult Nursing

 Not sure which nursing course is for you?
 Read our guide to nursing courses at BU.

 Accredited by the Nursing & Midwifery Council (NMC), this course will prepare you to be eligible to register and practice as a registered (adult) nurse and to graduate with a BSc (Hons) Adult Nursing award.